neelabhsinha/gatech-cs-7641-project-page/index.md

 | G | England | Morocco | Japan | Ecuador |
 | H | Brazil | Mexico | Australia | Ghana |

-Using these groups, following are the predictions:
+Using these groups, following are the predictions for the single-ellimination phase using Logistic Regression and Ensemble Classifier, two of our best performing models:

 Prediction using Logistic Regression:
 <img src="./assets/images/tournament_lr_kmeans.png" alt="Logistic Regression model using KMeans Grouping" width="1200"/>
 Prediction using Ensemble Model:
 <img src="./assets/images/tournament_ensemble_kmeans.png" alt="Ensemble model using KMeans Grouping" width="1200"/>

-### Gaussian Mixture Model Grouping Results
+### Grouping of Teams using GMM
 Following 8 FIFA groups were generated using GMM: